maus-me/woopEssentials/README.md

   `"AnnouncementMessages" : ["message 1", "message 2"]`
   `"AnnouncementInterval" : 10` sets the time in minutes between the messages if the interval is `0` or the `"AnnouncementMessages" : null` then it is disabled

+- Rewards
+  The reward system will show a special text/icon that you can specify in the config `RewardIdToName`.
+This is only shown to players that have a certain role in discord that is linked to the rewards system.
+With this you can link for exmaple your Patropn discord roles to ingame.
+Every player that wants to recive their reward ingame needs to use the discord command `/auth` the bot will give you a comand you will have to enter ingame.
+After that the player needs to relog and they should see their reward when chatting.
+The rewards are loaded only on player login.
+To update the rward role mapping stop the server and add new ones see config example at the bottom.

 - Messages and Language
   Further you can unpack the .zip archive and navigate to assets/th3essentials/lang/en.json for example and customize almost all messages send by this mod, except the death messages since those are reused from the game (you could override the games death messages and that would change them in the mod too).